WRXTsla/TeslaCamFileServer/README.md

 ```
 server.port                 = 8080
 ```
-now access [http://raspberrypi:8080/](http://raspberrypi:8080/), from a browser, if it doesn't work use ip address of raspberry pi
+now access [http://raspberrypi:8080/](http://raspberrypi:8080/), from a browser, if it doesn't work, use ip address of the raspberry pi

 - username: admin
 - password: secret

 go to [Configure hotspot](http://raspberrypi:8080/index.php?page=hostapd_conf) and activate the raspi access point
-- in Basic tab: change SSID to you liking, mine is Morty :D Wireless Mode: 802.11n -2.4 GHz
+- in Basic tab: change SSID to you liking, mine is Morty :D
+- Wireless Mode: 802.11n -2.4 GHz
 - in Security: change PSK
 - in Advanced tab: activate WiFi client AP mode, select your country and save. make sure the "WiFi client AP mode" remains activated after changing tab. if all went well start the hotspot

-now change the raspap admin password in [Configure Auth](http://raspberrypi:8080/index.php?page=auth_conf) you could change the username if needed.
+now change the raspap admin password in [Configure Auth](http://raspberrypi:8080/index.php?page=auth_conf)

+you could also change the username if needed.

-now you should see the newly create access point
+now you should see the newly create access point on other devices
 ---

-time to add an public ip address to our pi for internal use; the Tesla browser blocks all lan connections, that's why we need an fake public ip address
+time to add an public ip address to our pi for internal use; the Tesla browser blocks all lan connections, that's why we need a fake public ip address
 ```
 sudo nano /etc/rc.local
 ```